tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ## Protocol modifications

 There are several changes to the protocol data structures that must be made to allow this scheme to work.
 The first is a relatively minor adjustment to the output commitment.
 The second is an addition of several pieces of data to the transaction kernel.
 The third is the addition of a new section in the transaction and block definition to hold the script data.

-Finally, the balance ans signature consensus rules must be updated to account for these changes.
+Finally, the balance and signature consensus rules must be updated to account for these changes.

 ### Output commitment changes